 Welcome to Rhino Class!

-Having only known Rhino class for a couple of days, I'm really looking forward to getting to know them.
-We have lots of things to learn this year - the children will study maths, English, guided reading, spelling and grammar (SPAG), creative topics, PE, swimming and RE.
-They will also do French and PSHE.
-We are aiming to go on several trips this year, but will give you plenty of notice about when these will be!
+I can't wait to get to know you all properly and to begin learning together.
+We have lots of things to learn this year - the children will study maths, English, guided reading, spelling and grammar (GPS), creative topics, science, PE, swimming and RE.
+They will also do French and PSHE on a Tuesday afternoon.
+We are aiming to go on several trips this year, the first of which will be Term 1, Week 3!

 Remember that there should be no jewellery for either of these sessions.
 If your child wears earrings and cannot remove them by themselves, can you please ensure that you take them out before school.